 ASR

-Only users who have access to post grades can submit ASRs for a class.
+Only users with access to post grades can submit ASRs for a class.
 If you are the instructor of record and are having trouble accessing the ASR system, please email academicstatusreportsystem@asu.edu for additional support.

 Instructors are also strongly encouraged to post a class announcement prior to the first ASR submissions and send follow-up emails to students who are having difficulty in class.